mindplay-dk/lang/README.md

 echo lang::text("foo/bar", "Hello {who}", ["who" => "World"]); // => "Hello World"
 ```

+By default (without any configuration; see below) this library will load the file `vendor/foo/bar/en.php` -
+the language file format will be discussed below.

-This will translate to the active language, which you can set like this:
+To change the active language, do this:

 ```php
 lang::set("en");